telerik/winforms-docs/forms-and-dialogs/form-converter.md

 * **Convert to RadForm**: Converts a standard or ribbon form to a **RadForm**.
 * **Convert to RadRibbonForm**: Converts a standard or **RadForm** to a **RadRibbonForm**.

->note Any controls added in the Controls collection of the form will not be influenced by the conversion process.
+>tip Any controls added in the Controls collection of the form will not be influenced by the conversion process.

 # See Also